331 Model Predictions for Rare $B$ and $K$ Decays, and $\Delta F=2$ Processes: an Update

 In this context in \cite{Buras:2022wpw}, two scenarios for the parameters $\vcb$ and $\vub$ have been analysed within the SM.
 The EXCLUSIVE one based on determinations of these parameters in exclusive decays \be \vcb=39.21(62)\times 10^{-3},\qquad \vub=3.61(13)\times 10^{-3}, \qquad {(\rm EXCLUSIVE)}, \ee and the HYBRID scenario in which the value for $\vcb$ is the inclusive one from \cite{Bordone:2021oof} and the exclusive one for $\vub$ as above: \be {\vcb=42.16(50)\times 10^{-3},\qquad \vub=3.61(13)\times 10^{-3}, \qquad {(\rm HYBRID)}.} \ee

 In Table~\ref{tab:SMBRs} we show selected results obtained in \cite{Buras:2022wpw} in these two scenarios.
 The results obtained in the HYBRID scenario do not differ by much from those obtained using the CKM parameters in (\ref{CKMoutput}) \cite{Buras:2022wpw,Buras:2022qip}.
 With exclusive values of $\vcb$ that are much lower than given in (\ref{CKMoutput}), anomalies in $\Delta M_s$ ($3\sigma$), $\Delta M_d$ ($4\sigma$) and $\varepsilon_K$ ($5\sigma$) are generated.
 But in \cite{Buras:2022wpw} no analysis of a NP scenario has been presented which would explain these anomalies and whether a model explaining them would also be able to explain anomalies in semi-leptonic B decays.
 In the present paper we investigate whether the 331 models could provide some insight in these issues and what would be the implications for rare branching ratios.
-As a byproduct our analysis illustrates in simple settings how the determination of $\vcb$ in a global fit that includes observables exposing anomalies can be infected by NP contributions \cite{Buras:2022qip}. {It is a concrete illustration of the points made in section 2 of the latter paper.}
+Our analysis illustrates in simple settings how the determination of $\vcb$ in a global fit that includes observables exposing anomalies can be infected by NP contributions \cite{Buras:2022qip}.
+Indeed the allowed values of $\vcb$ depend on the 331 model considered.
+It is a concrete illustration of the points made in section 2 of the latter paper.

 Our paper is organized as follows.
 In Section~\ref{sec:2} we recall briefly the flavour structure of the 331 models.
 In Section~\ref{Selection} we select four 331 models that perform best on the basis of electroweak precision tests and the present experimental values of the ratio $C_9^\text{NP}/C_{10}^\text{NP}$ in (\ref{relation}).
-In fact these are the only models among the 24 ones considered in \cite{Buras:2014yna}, that can successfuly face the new relation (\ref{relation}) when other contraints like electroweak precision tests are taken into account \cite{Buras:2016dxz}.
+In fact these are the only models among the 24 ones considered in \cite{Buras:2014yna}, that can successfully face the new relation (\ref{relation}) when other constraints like electroweak precision tests are taken into account \cite{Buras:2016dxz}.
 In Section~\ref{sec:3} we present numerical analysis of these models {addressing the issues mentioned above.} We conclude in Section~\ref{sec:5}.